NeneWang/Concept-Logs/pages/Operations Roles.md

 	- Results of doing that over and over.
 - Carla Agnite
 	- Mind blogging to have on the cloud.
 Making something more efficient than sending an excel back and forth.
-	-
+- Rebeecca McPhail
+	- What is useful for them?
+	- Understand the business objectives and how to make their life easier/ -